AidanDeMuth/simple-db/README.md

 2) Pack the Frame struct for smarter padding
 3) (done) right now set() overwrites the heappage, it probably shouldn't
 4) Add error handling
+5) Add negative pin count check in unpinpage
+6) If a pread is less than page size is the file corrupted?
+7) pwrite check page number